-Plump, juicy in-season apricots are the show’s star, making this easy apricot crisp and sweet.
-Gluten free oats and brown sugar magically combine to create a decadent dessert that will have you hooked.
+The show’s star is plump, juicy in-season apricots, making this easy apricot crisp and sweet.
+Gluten-free oats and brown sugar magically combine to create a decadent dessert that will have you hooked.
+Our apricot tree produces smaller apricots than what you see in stores, but know that any size of apricot will work.
+If your apricots are larger, you can slice them for your gluten-free apricot crisp.

 This homemade gluten free blueberry cobbler is another delicious dessert to try.
 It can also be made in a skillet!

-Oatmeal is naturally gluten free; however, because it’s processed in large factories, it may come in contact with gluten.
-The best thing to do is only cook with oatmeal that has been certified gluten free.
+Oatmeal is naturally gluten free; however, because it’s processed in large factories, oats often come into contact with gluten.
+The best thing to do is only cook with oats that have been grown with the gluten free purity protocol.
 This will be the best protection and keep your stomach safe from the havoc gluten can wreak on you.
-Here are some great certified gluten free brands of oats.
+Here are some great gluten free brands of oats.

 If you love stone fruits as much as we do, you will also want to check out my popular Gluten Free Peach Cobbler or this easy Gluten Free Plum Crisp recipe too!